sebpalluel/web3-monorepo/README.md

 - [Graphql Code Generator](https://www.the-guild.dev/graphql/codegen/) a generator for the graphql schemas and a client builders with provided queries.
 - [The Graph: Graph Client](https://github.com/graphprotocol/graph-client) a library to easily query the data from smart contract on supported blockchain such as Ethereum.

+## Flavors

+Looking for a specific feature ?
+We have a few flavors 🍦 to choose from:

+- [with_waltid_idpkit](/sebpalluel/web3-monorepo/tree/with_waltid_idpkit): a flavor that uses the [WaltID IDPKit](https://walt.id/idp-kit) to provide sign-in in with a DID.
+- [with_web2_signin](/sebpalluel/web3-monorepo/tree/with_web2_signin): a flavor that uses the common Web2 sign-in methods such as OAuth or Email/Password.

 ## Libraries

 ### Next Auth